capital-G/supercollider-wiki/Dev-Team-Meeting-Minutes.md

 + removed email notifications from GitHub to sc-dev
 + getting the help browser to open a GitHub edit link in default OS browser

 Thanks to all who attended!
-The next meeting has been set for September 23, 2017, at 16:00 UTC (12p EST).
+The next meeting has been set for September 23, 2017, at 16:00 UTC (12p EST) at https://appear.in/sc-dev-meeting .

 2017-09-09
 ==========